gunj007/RNA-Seq/Task_results.md

 #### c.
 Genome Preparation:
 - [X] Prepared a [genome index using HISAT2](https://github.com/gunj007/RNA-Seq#genome-build--hisat2-genome-index)
 #### d.
 Alignment and Mapping:
-- [X] Performed read alignment using HISAT2
+- [ ] Performed read alignment using HISAT2
-- [X] Provide alignment statistics and its visualization report, including the percentage of aligned reads, mapped reads, and potential issues with multi-mapping.
+- [ ] Provide alignment statistics and its visualization report, including the percentage of aligned reads, mapped reads, and potential issues with multi-mapping.
 #### e.
 Read Quantification:
-i.
-Quantify gene expression using featureCounts or other suitable quantification software to generate a gene count expression matrix and provide associated statistical reports. ii.
-Output the results in a tabular format with protein coding genes ID as rows and samples as columns.
+- [ ] Quantify gene expression using featureCounts or other suitable quantification software to generate a gene count expression matrix and provide associated statistical reports.

->**_NOTE:_**
-> 1. To run the pipeliine on your system makesure you all the tools installed or refer 2.3 and download the scripts/
-> 2. In `counts.sh` change to `your_path_script/qc.sh` and for `hisat2.sh` before running
-> 3. If genome is not built with the name genome then change it `your_genome_name` on line no.
+- [ ] Output the results in a tabular format with protein coding genes ID as rows and samples as columns.

 ---
   </details>